Information you will need to apply |

 |

-How to applyYou can apply for Rent-Geared-to-Income (RGI) housing in the City and County of Peterborough through an online portal, or by completing the RGI Housing Application form.
+You can apply for Community housing in the City and County of Peterborough through an online portal, or by completing the Community Housing Application Form.

 Forms you may need to submit with your application |

-You may need to complete and submit additional forms with your RGI Housing Application.
+You may need to complete and submit additional forms with your Community Housing Application - both RGI and Affordable.
 Staff can help you determine which additional forms are needed, based on your individual situation.
-The following forms are available for you to print and complete, if applicable: |
+The following forms are available for you to print and complete, if applicable: For RGI only: Note: There is no priority for Affordable Housing Buildings Special Priority Policy (SPP) applies to individuals applying for priority access for RGI housing in the City and County of Peterborough.
+Only people fleeing family/domestic abuse and human trafficking will be offered priority placement on the waitlist. |

 What happens after I apply? |

 When your application is complete you will receive a letter confirming that you are on the waitlists for all of the places you chose (as long as you are eligible).
 We are unable to tell you how long your wait time will be.
 There are many factors that can cause you to move up or down the list and it may change day-to-day.
 It is important for you to keep your contact information updated so that you are ready to receive a call from a Housing Provider when it comes.
 You will be the first to know when there is a vacancy where you are the top candidate.
 Wait times vary for many reasons including unit size, priority status, unit location and unit turnover.
 These also vary from year to year.
-In general, you should expect to wait at least the following lengths of time.
+In general, you should expect to wait at least the following lengths of time for RGI housing.

+The Affordable Housing waitlist is based on vacancy and turnover.
 These are estimates only and in no way pinpoint how long you will be on the list(s).
-You may wait less time than this as well.
+Wait times may be shorter or longer than indicated.
 If you need to make a housing plan for the immediate future, we recommend that you contact the Housing Resource Centre at 705-743-2272. |

 Keep your application up to date |